duke-libraries/description-audit/README.md

 # Description-Audit
 This repository contains tools and other files used as part of a project to audit archival metadata in Duke's Rubenstein Library for potentially harmful (e.g. racist, sexist, ableist, colonialist) language.
-These tools can be downloaded, adapted, and used to search for the presence of harmful language in archival description (EAD and MARCXML) and then generate reports of findings.
+These tools can be downloaded, adapted, and used to search for the presence of harmful language in archival description (EAD2002 and MARCXML) and then generate reports of findings.
 The description_audit tool can be run from the command line as a Python script or as a stand-alone application (OS-dependent, .exe file).

 Any Windows user can [download](dist/description_audit.exe) and run the application without any programming expertise or special software.